JimmyLaurent/ru-mobile/README.md

 Then download the lastest release and unzip it under the plugins folder of ruTorrent.

 > **Note:** NOTE: Doesn't work well with ipad plugin.

+You can access the plugins via the url: http://YOUR_RUTORRENT_URL/?rumobile=1

 #### Building from source